 - Restart your device and check if there’s a video along with audio when you try playing a clip.

-6. Watch YouTube in browser for the time being
+6. Watch YouTube in the browser for the time being

-In the end, if none of the previous steps worked for you either consider resetting your device to factory settings (explained here in detail) or use Chrome or any other browser to watch YouTube.
-By default, opening YouTube links will redirect you towards the app.
+In the end, if none of the previous steps worked for you either consider resetting your device to factory settings or use Chrome or any other browser to watch YouTube.
+By default, opening YouTube links will redirect you toward the app.
 But, you can avoid that by tapping the 3-dot menu and checking the Desktop Site box.

 It is a bit robust way to watch YouTube videos on your phone, but until the solution arises, that’s your best bet.
 And, with that, we can conclude this article.
 Thank you for reading and do tell us about solutions we missed or other Android-related issues you’ve experienced in the comments section below.